TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

 App packaging
 -------------

 Tapis (Agave) API apps have a generalized structure that allows them to carry dependencies around with them.
-In the case below, ``package-name-version.dot.dot</em>`` is a folder that you build on your local system, then store in your Agave Cloud Storage in a designated location (we recommend ``/home/username/applications/app_folder_name``\ ).
+In the case below, ``package-name-version.dot.dot</em>`` is a folder that you build on your local system, then store in your Tapis (Agave) Cloud Storage in a designated location (we recommend ``/home/username/applications/app_folder_name``\ ).
 It contains binaries, support scripts, test data, etc. all in one package.
-Agave basically uses a very rough form of containerized applications (more on this later).
+Tapis (Agave) basically uses a very rough form of containerized applications (more on this later).
 We suggest you set your apps up to look something like the following:

 .. code-block::